 You can use life insurance to help enable:

 Potential portfolio returns: Universal, indexed universal life and variable universal life policies can help support your long-term investment strategy.
 They combine life insurance coverage with the ability to earn potential investment returns.
 Some indexed universal life policies also offer downside protection — a way to help reduce the frequency or amount of losses among your index accounts.

 Wealth transfer: Life insurance can protect and sometimes even increase the amount you’re able to pass to a beneficiary.
-For example, if you don’t need the income from annual required minimum distributions (RMDs) when you reach age 72, you could consider using the RMDs to fund a life insurance policy, assuming you qualify.
+For example, if you don’t need the income from annual required minimum distributions (RMDs) when you reach your RMD age – which is 73 for those who turn 72 after 20221 – you could consider using the RMDs to fund a life insurance policy, assuming you qualify.
 Death benefit proceeds could also create more wealth for your heirs because, generally speaking, life insurance proceeds are tax-free to the beneficiary — whereas traditional IRA withdrawals count as taxable income.

 Discuss these key questions with your advisor

 Your 50s and 60s are good times to revisit life insurance — and solutions may be more accessible and less costly than you think.
 Together with your advisor, you can consider important questions, such as: